 - No Outstanding Natural Resource Waters, National Marine Sanctuaries, bathing beaches, public drinking water intakes, or shellfish beds exist in the City of Elizabeth and JMEUC study area. - No primary contact recreation has been observed or reported within the study area and no sensitive areas related to primary contact recreation were identified. - The waterway configurations and site development in the vicinity of the CSO discharge points are not conducive to primary contact recreation uses.
 The channel depths, flows, construction, and current prevailing uses deter full or partial body contact recreation in the receiving waters. - The Identification of Sensitive Areas Report noted that the Newark Bay and Arthur Kill waters are considered a potential migration corridor for the endangered Atlantic sturgeon and Shortnose sturgeon.
 As presented in the report, the populations of these species in the study area waters have been recovering and their recovery is not affected by exposure to human pathogens.
-The research indicates that the current level of habitat protection is adequate toward growing and maintaining healthy sturgeon population. - Given the broad sturgeon habitat range across the saline waterbodies and the high water quality standards for the non-saline portion of the Elizabeth River, CSO impacts should be controlled broadly across the CSO impacted waterbodies. - Overall, there are no exceptional water quality elements or uses for the City and JMEUC receiving waters that would distinguish any CSO outfall discharge area as being more critical or of greater concern than other discharge areas.
+The research indicates that the current level of habitat protection is adequate toward growing and maintaining healthy sturgeon population. - Given the broad potential sturgeon habitat range across the saline waterbodies and the high water quality standards for the non-saline portion of the Elizabeth River, CSO impacts should be controlled broadly across the CSO impacted waterbodies.